agile-ts/agile/packages/react/README.md

 ```
 npm install @agile-ts/react
 ```
-_Be aware that this is no standalone package!_ <br />

-The React Integration is only an extension of AgileTs and doesn't work without the [Core Package](https://www.npmjs.com/package/@agile-ts/core), which functions as the brain of AgileTs and is indispensable.
+The `react` package is an extension of AgileTs and doesn't work without the [`core`](https://agile-ts.org/docs/core) package, which functions as the brain of AgileTs and is indispensable.
-Unfortunately, we can't combine every `core` version with `react` version.
+Unfortunately, we can't combine each `core` with `react` version.
-Therefore, you can find a table that shows which versions fit together below.
+Therefore, we have created a table which shows which versions fit together without restrictions.

 | @agile-ts/react | @agile-ts/core          | NPM Version              | Supported React versions | Supports hook based components    |
 | --------------- | ----------------------- | ------------------------ | -------------------------|---------------------------------- |
 | v0.0.7+         | v0.0.7+                 | v6+                      | 16.8+                    | Yes                               |
 | v0.0.6          | v0.0.3 - v0.0.6         | v6+                      | 16.8+                    | Yes                               |
 _Other Versions aren't supported anymore_

-To find out more checkout our [docs](https://www.agile-ts.org/docs).

 <br />